 Each student admitted to the program is assigned an academic advisor.
 Prior to registration, the advisor will discuss with students the upcoming course offerings and determine the program of study.
 Graduate students are eligible to complete online registration once this advising conference is completed.
 The conference may be in person or via the internet or telephone to facilitate advising for students who are not in the Charleston area.
 Graduate students are provided with a course checklist and are responsible for degree progress checks with their advisor.

 The student must maintain an overall 3.0 GPA.
 To graduate, the student must have a minimum GPA of 3.0.
 Furthermore, thesis-track students must have successfully defended the thesis.

 Probation and Suspension

-Whenever three (3) grades below a “B” are earned, the student shall be suspended from the program.
-A suspended student may reapply for admission one year from the date of suspension.
-To receive credit for core courses, students must earn the grade of “B” or better in each core course.
+Whenever a student has accrued three (3) or more grades of “C” in their program of study, the student shall be suspended from the program.
+A suspended student may reapply for admission one term (fall, spring, or summer I & II) from the date of suspension.
+However, if a student has earned their third grade of “C” in their final semester, they will be allowed to graduate if they have met all other program requirements.
 Any student who is suspended from the program may appeal to the Admissions Committee of the Graduate Council.

 If a student earns a grade of “F” in any core course, (1) that course must be retaken at Charleston Southern University, (2) a grade of “B” or better must be earned upon completion of the retaken course, and (3) a student may take courses in addition to the failed course at the time the failed course is retaken.